depau/fdroid_shizuku_privileged_extension/CONTRIBUTING.md

 * Exactly one top-level class per file
 * No wildcard imports
 * One statement per line
-* K&R spacings with braces and parenthesis
+* K&R spacings with braces and parentheses
 * Commented fallthroughs
-* Braces are always used after if, for and while
+* Braces are always used after if, for, and while

 We enforce some of these, but not all, via checkstyle.